 You can also do the following after connecting the camera to a smartphone via Wi-Fi.

-- Browse and save images on the camera from a smartphone (2).
+- Browse and save images on the camera from a smartphone ( - Control the camera remotely from a smartphone (2). - Send images to a smartphone from the camera (a).